dereksonderegger/444/docs/41_SpeedingUpR.md

 ##              f1(data) 3.63 4.17 5.19   4.77 5.79 13.4   100
 ##  f3.AllocOutput(data) 3.62 4.07 5.24   4.61 5.54 13.8   100
 ```
 If anything, allocating the size of output first was slower.
-So given this, we shouldn't feel to bad being lazy and using `output <- NULL` to initiallize things.
+So given this, we shouldn't feel to bad being lazy and using `output <- NULL` to initialize things.

 ## Vectorizing loops
 In general, `for` loops in R are very slow and we want to avoid them as much as possible.
 The `apply` family of functions can be quite helpful for applying a function to each row or column of a matrix or data.frame or to each element of a list.